computersarecool/willynolan.com/_posts/research/2017-04-12-infrared-communication.md

     - p: 'However, for anybody that wants to interact with infrared communication directly (e.g. by using a computer program), there are not many options.
 LIRC has a specific, targeted focus and is not ideal for general IR control of electronics.'

-    - p: 'This research set out to make direct IR communication using a Raspberry Pi and Python easier.'
+    - p: This research set out to make direct IR communication using a Raspberry Pi and Python easier.

   -
     - p: 'There are a variety of infrared protocols in existence.
 A commonly used one is the <a href="https://techdocs.altium.com/display/FPGA/NEC+Infrared+Transmission+Protocol">
 NEC Infrared Transmission Protocol</a>.'

-    - p: 'This protocol is robust and a good place to start for anybody interested in learning how IR communication works.'
+    - p: This protocol is robust and a good place to start for anybody interested in learning how IR communication works.

     - p: 'A complete message (sent when a button is pressed) in the NEC protocol consists of the following (in order):'